 What is PDR's general turnaround time for municipal lien searches?

 On average, 98% of our municipal searches statewide come back within 4-5 business days for Florida searches.
-We do everything possible we can to prompt the cities to return the information back to us as soon as possible and once received, we complete the file and send to you same day.
+We do everything we possibly can to prompt the cities to return the information back to us as soon as possible.
+Once we receive the information we complete the file and send it to you the same day.

 What parts of Florida does PDR research/service?